brandonsie/epitopefindr/readme.md

 * 2018-10-23 (Version 0.2.1): Output directory bugfixes.
 * 2018-10-22 (Version 0.2.0): Github version tracking begins.
 Vectorized some operations to get rid of for loops.
 ----------------------------------------------------------------------
+# Guide
+* all-in-one script can be executed with function `epitopeFinder()`
+* to use the provided "example" data, you can run `epitopeFinder(proj.id = "example", e.thresh = 1, g.method = "any")`.
+This example also has the wrapper function `epFindExample()`

+`epitopeFinder` calls a few core functions in order:
+1. `epSetupDirectory`,`epSetupPeptides`, and `epSetupBLAST` perform preparatory tidying steps and call blastp from BLAST+ to identify alignments among input peptides.
+2. `pbCycleBLAST` cycles through each input peptide to find the overlap of its alignment with other peptides from the input.
+Nested within a call to `pbCycleBLAST` are calls to `epitopeBLAST`, `indexEpitopes`.
+3. `trimEpitopes` performs a second pass through the identified sequences to tidy alignments.
+4. `indexGroups` collects trimmed sequences into aligning groups
+5. `groupMSA` creates a multiple sequence alignment motif logo for each group
+6. `outputTable` creates a spreadsheet summarizing identified sequences and epitope groups